nightroman/FarNet/FSharpFar/samples/TryPanelFSharp/README.md

 **Using as a module**

-You can build and install a FarNet module using the sample source in F# project.
+You can compile this sample as FarNet module right in FSharpFar:

+    fs: //compile

+Copy *TryPanelFSharp.dll* to *%FARHOME%/FarNet/Modules/TryPanelFSharp* and
+restart Far Manager.

 The module adds its item to the plugin menu: `F11` \ `TryPanelFSharp`.
 This item opens the demo panel.

-Development and especially debugging of modules may be easier than scripting.

 **Using modules and scripts together**

+This sample is trivial.
+For complex development and debugging it is better to use Visual Studio and assemble your tools for Far Manager as FarNet modules.

-Module development and scripting still may be combined.
+But module development and scripting still may be combined.
-Some pieces of module code may be loaded and tested as scripts.
+Some developing pieces of module code may be loaded and tested as scripts.
-In this case you do not have to build and install a module and restart Far Manager after each change.
+You do not have to compile and install a module and restart Far Manager after changes.